roman-milk/roman-milk.github.io/cvsn.md

  I walked out, ready to go back to the carport and face the music.
 Beth was just walking out of the garage with an armload of wood remnants.
 She had a big wheelbarrow there, and was loading it with the trash.
 I thought I'd find her back at the carport, filling the others in on the vile behavior of the incredibly lecherous Jack of the Low Morals.

  I approached her.
 She shot daggers at me with her glance, then turned back into the garage.
 I was on some kind of friggin' roller coaster of emotions that day.
 Up and down, up and down.
 Once again I felt like the miserable cur I was, knowing I should have broken things off with this girl, or at least given her some inkling of what was going on.
-Report_Story #2